 Resolution

-To resolve the missing CA certificate issue, import the missing CA certificate into the TRUSTED_ROOTS store on vCenter Server.
+To resolve a missing CA certificate issue, you must import the missing certificate into the TRUSTED_ROOTS store on the vCenter Server.

 Unable to find the root certificate with the subject 'X509Name object '/C=US/ST=#####/L=#####/O=######.com, Inc./CN=#######''